 While this might seem unnecessary, you should have an understanding of what reviews are, how they benefit a business and its customers, as well as where you can and write find business reviews.

-A customer review is any kind of comment or feedback that a consumer leaves as result of purchasing a product or service.
+A customer review is any kind of comment or feedback that a consumer leaves as a result of purchasing a product or service.
 Whether it be good or bad, consumers should have the opportunity to leave a review so they can offer feedback and suggestions on what’s being done right or how you can do better.

-Reviews are necessary and beneficial for both the business and consumer.
-Businesses can see what they are doing well, how they can improve, and how consumers are interacting with its product or service.
+Reviews are necessary and beneficial for both the business and the consumer.
+Businesses can see what they are doing well, how they can improve, and how consumers are interacting with their product or service.
 For consumers, they can see how people who already purchased the product or service are experiencing it.
 To emphasize the importance of online customer reviews, here are some statistics:

 - 90% of consumers read online reviews before visiting a business